FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 - High-level deployment tool that helps you get an app from your desktop to the web in a matter of minutes
 - Handles the details of your hosting environment—capacity provisioning, load balancing, scaling, and application health monitoring

+## Lightsail

+- Dummed down version of Elastic Beanstalk
+- Templates for websites, blogs, e-commerce sites, simple software and more.

 ## OpsWorks

 - Manages applications and servers on AWS and on-premise